 Study done on the topic evaluating the financial impact of branding using trademarks presents framework that is building close relation between brands and trademarks.
 Trademarks are classified into two categories - brand identification trademarks and brand association trademarks and then links between these two were evaluated with multiple metrics of firms' financial performance.
 Analysis that was conducted confirms that both brand identification and brand association trademarks affect firms' financial value.
 In this research was followed consumer-based perspective of brand equity, that is defined "the differential effect that brand knowledge has on consumer response to the marketing of that brand".
 It implies that brand name or identifies is main concept that once developed in memory aids consumers to remember important attribute and nonattribute associations they attach to the brand.
 Attribute-based association are the links that consumers hold between brands and product characteristics, for example product color, scent, package and sound.
-Brand equity has two dimensions, brand awareness and brand associations, with brand awareness being a necessary precondition for the creation of strong brand association.
+Brand equity has two dimensions, brand awareness and brand association.
 Trademarks involve a significant portion of firms' efforts to create brand awareness and associations among consumers.